praveens-git-bit/PreDay_Ignite2024/getStarted.md

 ![Started.](GetStarted/Task4.png)

-3. You can also view the lab guide in a separate and full window by selecting Split Window and collapse hides the lab guide by sliding out of the right screen.
+3. You can view the lab guide in a separate full window by selecting **Split Window**, or hide the lab guide by **collapsing it**, which slides it out of the right side of the screen.

 ![Started.](GetStarted/Task5.png)